 (or more likely) Maaf, ngisi bensin dulu, ya? 'dulu' = before (a long time ago); first, beforehand

 This is a very common structure: "..... dulu, ya?"

 And the meaning of 'dulu' is quite different from "Dulu saya ...."
 (Before I ... / I used to ...)

 (and if you need some air in your tires, what would you say?)

 Notice how the last few examples all worked on developing a deeper understanding of the words 'ngisi' and 'angin'.
 This is another key element of a good program.
-It must build on previously introduced material in order to strengthen the understanding, and you're literally strengthening the neural connection.
+It must build on previously introduced material in order to strengthen the understanding, and you're literally strengthening the neural connections.
 The student doesn't have to do anything.
 The program is doing the work.

-Stay tuned as we begin adding a lot more material.
 The Indonesian language is a kaleidoscope of possibility.
 If you focus on trying to learn the grammar and the suffixes and prefixes, then you're in for a nightmare.
 Learning these aspects of the Indonesian language MUST come AFTER you have mastered the basics and have absorbed the natural feel and rhythm of REAL Indonesian.
 For a bit of background on the Indonesian language, go to our new page Indonesian Language - Unravel the Secrets.